 Friends,Oh man, is it getting real?

-The Masters of Mini Series turns 10 years old this year.
-This is an enormous milestone for us as Stimilon has never had a Event Series that lasted 10 years.
+The Masters of Mini Series began in 2003 and has been running ever since.
+This is an enormous milestone for us as Stimilon has never had a Event Series that lasted over 15 years.
 We are very proud and very humbled, and thank each and every rider, sponsor, staff member, volunteer and friend that have helped us reach this important achievement.
 Everyone helped to make this happen - THANK YOU!!!

-2011 was an excellent year of MoM.
-2012 looks to be amazing with an all new schedule, more races, new sponsors, the throw away race, the End of the year party, the GPNY invite ride, and even more!
-So, let me take a minute to explain to all of you all the opportunities that have become available to us this year because of our numbers.
-MoM’s growth, especially in a declining economy, market and almost non existent pit bike scene has drawn a lot of attention from the right people and companies.
+This year looks to be amazing with a fresh schedule, more sponsors, the End of the year party, and even more!
+So, let me take a minute to explain to all of you each of the opportunities that have become available to us this year because of our numbers.
+MoM's growth has drawn a lot of attention from the right people and companies.
 We have more opportunities simply because we are stronger as a group then we could ever be as individuals.
 Why am I saying this?
-Because the more people that continue to attend MoM events, the more opportunities there are for all of us.
-So when I say bring friends at the end of each email it is not just a saying – it must become our mission statement for growth.
-Because of the growth and new riders you all brought to the races last year we have new tracks, better scheduling, kept prices down, brought in better sponsors in, etc. etc. etc. And remember bringing friends doesn’t just mean racers, but spectators as well.
+Because the more people that continue to attend MoM events, the more opportunities there are for ALL of us.
+So when I say bring friends at the end of each email it is not just a saying - it must become our mission statement for growth.
+Because of the growth and new riders you all brought to the races the past few years we have new tracks, better scheduling, kept prices down, brought in better sponsors in, etc. etc. etc. And remember bringing friends doesn't just mean racers, but spectators as well.
 The more you bring, the better the party!
-We have shown that FUN will always be in demand and therefore supported – no matter what the economy.
-So as always BRING FRIENDS – OFTEN!
+We have shown that FUN will always be in demand and therefore supported - no matter what the economy.
+So as always BRING FRIENDS - OFTEN!

-Look, at the end of the day you are all still racing little kid’s bikes.
-I mean seriously, have you seen a picture of yourself – you look ridiculous!
-But, we all do it because it is so much fun and racing pit bikes doesn’t seem to have all the pressure of big bike racing.
-It was in that spirit that the Masters of Mini Series was born.
+Look, at the end of the day you are all still grown ass adults racing little kid's bikes.
+I mean seriously, have you seen a picture of yourself - you look ridiculous!
+But, we all do it because it is so much fun and racing pit bikes doesn't seem to have all the pressure of big bike racing.
+It was in that spirit that The Masters of Mini Series was born.
 Fun is the reoccurring theme here and you will hear us stress that over and over again.
-We have no idea how long this ride will last, so we might as well get everyone on board while we can and have a great time!
+We have no idea how long this ride will last (over 15 years so far), so we might as well get everyone on board while we can and have a great time!

 Nope.
 We cuss, drink and make fun of each other as much as we possibly can.
-Deal with it!Alright, bore me with your history…
+Get used to it!Alright, bore me with your history

-The Masters of Mini Series is one of the longest running, best attended Pit Bike Race Series in all of North America!
-And we are very proud of that, as should you be.
+The Masters of Mini Series is THE LONGEST RUNNING, BEST ATTENDED Pit Bike Race Series in all of North America!
+(True Story) And we are very proud of that, as should you be.
 We all did this, together!
 This once backyard event has grown into a nationally recognized race series that draws riders of all ages, abilities and backgrounds.
-MoM challenges everyone, spectators and riders alike, to remember why we started in this sport in the first place – to have a good time!
-So let’s not forget it…
+MoM challenges everyone, spectators and riders alike, to remember why we started racing in the first place - to have a good time!
+So let''s not forget it!

 You see, as much as the MoM staff makes everything look easy, its not, and the series costs have increased over the years.
 So in order to keep up with what you expect from us, we have a responsibility to make sure the series is profitable or else it will cease to exist.

-Cost Classes Racing $65 2 regular classes Pre Entry $75 2 regular classes Post Entry $10 Extra Class (3rd or 4th class)
+Cost Classes Racing $65 2 regular classes Pre Entry $75 2 regular classes Day of $10 Extra Class (3rd or 4th class)

-MoM continues to be one of the most affordable forms of racing anywhere.
+MoM continues to be one of the most affordable forms of motorized racing anywhere.
 And as always, you can save money by pre registering.
-Don’t contribute to the idiot tax – pre register!
-And just like every year if you think you have the Rocks, we have the Rockstar class … Lastly, we have continued the policy that if two classes just ain’t enough, we have made your 3rd (and 4th) class a nominal fee of only $10 each.
+Don''t contribute to the idiot tax - pre register!
+And just like every year if you think you have the Stones, we have the Rockstar class.
+Lastly, we have continued the policy that if two classes just ain't enough, we have made your 3rd (and 4th) class a nominal fee of only $10 each.

-All Rain Dates are the next day (usually Sunday) except Marshfield (just pray it doesnt rain there ever again!)
+All Rain Dates are the next day (usually Sunday) except for specific dates (such as the Marshfield Fair - just pray it doesnt rain there ever again!)